Very sad news to report that we've lost a good friend 'George Sloan'

 and information George would provide to us on the C-123k we worked on.

-"Sarge".
+him "Sarge".
 Before his tour at PRAB he was stationed at Eglan AFB, Fort

 Walton Beach, Florida.
-There he had the chance to work on the C-123
+There too he worked on the C-123 so I feel he

-also so I feel he probably had the most hydraulic experience on the
+probably had the most hydraulic experience on the aircraft in our shop.

-aircraft in our shop.
-I would enjoy going out on jobs with him to learn
+I would enjoy going out on jobs with him to learn more of his experiences

-more of his experiences on the aircraft.
-I feel other Airmen and young
+on the aircraft.
+I feel other Airmen and young NCOs in the shop also

-NCOs in the shop also appreciated George's knowledge on the C-123.
+appreciated George's knowledge on the C-123.
+He helped us learn our

 The above two scans I took of George during our tour.
 George